Latest News

 Dave Norman Dave Norman

-GLOSS Series 2025
+GLOSS 2025

-Details of the GLOSS Series 2025 have been announced…
+Details of GLOSS 2025 have been announced…

 The Greater London Orienteering Summer Series (‘GLOSS’) is an annual Summer competition between SLOW, HAVOC, Happy Herts, CHIG, MV and LOK, with the prize being the prestigious London Bus trophy.